Video Content

 Gameplay Changes

-In general, records are not eligible for the list if the player changed the gameplay in any way from its original state.
-However, fixing bugs is an important exception to this guideline.
+In general, records are not eligible for the list if gameplay is changed in any way from the original level.

 Endscreens